8OctavioI/Following-Tutorials/Java/Readme.md

         java [file-name]

+4. Learn Fundamentals of Java: Done.

-4. Create Project "learn" to learn the fundamentals of Java: Done.
+    Create Project "learn" to learn the fundamentals of Java.

+5. Learn OOP, Interfaces and Clean Coding: Done.

-5. Create Project "MyTube App" to learn about clean code, object oriented programming and interfaces: Done.
+    Create Project "MyTube App" using above principles.

+6. Learn about Exceptions: Done.

-6. Create Project "Simple Bank" to learn about Exceptions: Done.
+    Create Project "Simple Bank" to learn about Exceptions.

+7. Learn about Generics: Done.

-7. Implement own List Class to learn generics: Done.
+    Implement own List Generic Class to learn generics.

     A class named "List" was made and tested.

-    Implement v2 of the "Simple Bank" main function that uses the made List
+    Implement v2 of the "Simple Bank" main function that uses the made List Generic Class.

+    Implement a Generic Method - max in UtilFunctions